loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 -----------------------------

 - Browse to http://www.alfresco.org/downloads
-- Download the "Alfresco JBoss Bundle" option
+- Download the "Alfresco Linux JBoss Bundle" option
-- Unzip alfrescoJB.zip in C:\
+- Unzip alfresco-jb.tar.gz in your home directory

-This will create a folder 'C:\alfresco'
+This will create a folder '~/alfresco'

-Navigate to the 'C:\alfresco' folder and run 'db_setup.bat' if you did a new install of MySQL above.
+Navigate to the '~/alfresco' folder and run 'db_setup.sh' if you did a new install of MySQL above.
 This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.

 You have now installed all the components needed to run the Alfresco server.